holycrap872/ucls-hs-intro-to-cs/CourseMaterial/04_pythoshop/04_drawing_lines/lesson_plan.md

     - Set/get pixel
 - Loops in PythoShop
     - Why loops useful?
+- Class filter
-    - Create a border filter as a class
+    - Create a border
     - First do one pixel border than multi-pixel border
 - Start assignment
 - Before end of class, have students:
     - Create GoogleDrive folder via website